mcphail/next-3D/README.md

 - `make deploy` to make and deploy to the folder `Dev/next/dev` in your home folder
 - `make clean` to clean the build directory

+In addition, for Linux/Mac users, there is a bash script for building the 3D library code and all the demos

+- `sh make_all.sh` to make all object files in root and the sub-folders in the demo folder
+- `sh make_all.sh deploy` to make and deploy all nex files to the folder `Dev/next/dev` in your home folder
+- `sh make_all.sh clean` to clean all the object files

 ## Running in emulator

 This has been tested with CSpect and ZEsarUX.
 Please consult the documentation for the emulators on installation, configuration and usage.